seegg/Barebone-state-management/README.md

 a simple counter shared between sibling components.

 ## Creating the store
-The `createStore` function returns an object
+The `createStore` function returns an object containing all the items needed for accessing and manipulating the state that was pass to it.
 ```ts
 const {useStore, actions, asyncActions, store} = createStore({...storeOptions});
 ```